-To help you choose the right materials for your knitting large projects (including arm knitting), I’ve laid out some of the best chunky yarn options on the market below.
+To help you choose the right materials for larger knitting projects (including arm knitting), I’ve laid out some of the best chunky yarn options available.

 Affiliate disclosure: Articles on Tiny Workshops may contain affiliate links.